callpraths/callpraths.github.io/_drafts/browser-task-queues.markdown

 Perry is now completely lost.
 The UI freeze bug refuses to go away, and that's understandable as he hasn't gotten a chance to address it.
 But his latency dashboards are no longer reliable.
 Unrelated changes seem to be affecting the reported latency in unpredictable ways.
 Before we dig into why that's happening, try out the tracing panels in the Chronotes widgets above to see if you can get an intuition about what's going on.

 You will see that the order in which `compress()` and `stopTimer()` are called is different in the two cases.
+With only the `prepare()` call, compression is called at the end, after the timer is stopped and `save()` has already returned.
+With the addition of `finalize()`, compression moves earlier once again.

 This has to do with how the JavaScript engine schedules pending work in the presense of `Promise`s.
 Instead of going into the details of how the execution engine works, let's take a look at _what_ the effect is.
 The listing below shows ...

     TODO(prprabhu) Promise chaine example.